• Skip to primary navigation

 Red Rieger Begonia plant with lots of blooms

-The 5 Best Valentine’s Day Plants For Your Gardener
+The 5 Best Valentine’s Day Flowering Plants For Your Gardener

 Houseplants, Projects & Ideas

-Give a living plant this year for long-term beauty It's almost Valentine's Day and you might be thinking of sending your loved one cut flowers - but wouldn't it be nice if you got the beauty of flowers but they lasted longer?
-There are several potted plants available at this time of year that would make a great Valentine's Day gift, …
+Give a living plant this year for long-term beauty It's almost Valentine's Day, and you might be thinking of sending your loved one cut flowers like roses - but wouldn't it be nice if you got the beauty of a flowering plant that lasts so much longer?
+There are several potted plants available at this time of year that would make a great …

-Continue Reading about The 5 Best Valentine’s Day Plants For Your Gardener
+Continue Reading about The 5 Best Valentine’s Day Flowering Plants For Your Gardener

 Black-eyed Susan flowers with a butterfly feeding on one flower